|

 the employer is looking it over.

-you are done, look over
+When you are done, look

-everything is correct.
+sure everything is correct.
 You

 should now be able to backspace the downloaded resume in Word, and add

 all your information.
+Just follow the formatted resume,

-formatted resume, and replace my info with you own.
+and replace my info with you own.

-with your name bold, the position you want to win, bold, your
+One page with your name bold, the position you want to win, bold, your

 qualifications for the position, bold.

-first items the employer's eyes will see as they look over your resume.
+These will be the first items the employer's eyes will see as they look

-want to hunt for your information.
+them.
+The employer does not want to hunt for your information.

 EXAMPLE OF A BAD RESUME